Petros Manos: Second marriage

 patrilineal descendant of Iakovos Tombazis (1782–1829), who was first Admiral of the Hellenic Navy during the Greek War of Independence against the Ottoman Empire.
-With her he had one daughter Rallou (born in 1915), who was a choreographer, modern dancer and dance teacher.
+With her he had one daughter Rallou (1915–1988), a choreographer, modern dancer and dance teacher, who was married to a prominent Greek architect Pavlos Mylonas.

 Olympic games

-He was also a professional fencer.
+Petros Manos was also a professional fencer.

 As a member of Greek Olympic team he competed in the individual and team épée events at the 1912 Summer Olympics held in Stockholm, Sweden.

+Death

+Petros Manos died in Switzerland, on 4 April 1918, aged 46.